-Global Scholar is an intensive global leadership program for high school students who are eager to build a more peaceful, just and sustainable world.
+Global Scholar is an intensive global leadership summer camp for high school students who are eager to build a more peaceful, just and sustainable world.
 We believe that today's leaders must possess a firm understanding of global challenges, be confident in their ability to mobilize others, and have the skills and opportunities to make change happen.
 Global Scholar is unique in that it provides all three, in a unique, hands-on, affordable and fun package!

 Program highlights include: